trilogy-group/graphrag-experiments/architecture.md

 2. **Processing Stage**
    - Entities and relationships are extracted
-   - Node embeddings are generated
+   - Knowledge graph is constructed using both explicit relationships and temporal metadata
-   - Knowledge graph is constructed using both explicit relationships and embedding-assisted relationship identification
+   - Triplets are embedded for semantic search

 3. **Query Stage**
    - User submits natural language query
    - Query is analyzed for entities
-   - Graph is traversed to find relevant subgraph
+   - Graph is traversed to find relevant subgraph using hybrid retrieval

 4. **Response Stage**
    - Subgraph is formatted into prompt